Did I Make A Difference?

 During the Pandemic, I started an online Zoom meeting for communicators.
 I call the group FOCUS [Fellowship of Communicators Uniting Socially].

 I got a note from one participant saying, “First off, I would like to thank you for this great fellowship group.
 I am enjoying it a lot.
-I feel like I am being watered like a plant and not drying up like I would if I was completely alone.
+I feel like I am being watered like a plant and not drying up like I would if I were completely alone.
 Such a good group of people with great talent.”

-So I do think I am helping someone.
+So, I do think I am helping someone.

 Earlier, I got this note from another group member: “Thank you for hosting a great discussion again today.
 I am humbled to be involved and grateful for the substantive topics and questions you and others raise.
 I find it personally stimulating to hear the depth of the dialogue.
 This has been missing from my career for a long time.”